CustomTypeOne/LoopPatches/README.md

 After the text is copied, click in the **LoopWorkspace Terminal Window** and paste the text.
 (Ways to paste: CMD-V; or CNTL-click and select from menu or Edit-Paste at top of Mac screen.)
 Once the line is pasted, hit return.
 On some computers the return is not necessary but does not hurt anything.
 On some computers the return is required to execute the commands.

-Notice you will see the text (in the block above) repeated in the terminal display.
+Notice that you will see the text (in the block above) repeated in the terminal display.
 There should be no other messages.
 Make sure you do not see the word `error` at the beginning of a line with the phrase `patch does not apply`.

 Copy and paste the next line into the same **LoopWorkspace Terminal Window**.
-This will open (or bring to front) Xcode so you can build the code with LoopPatches applied.
+This command (`xed`) will open (or bring to front if already open) Xcode so you can build the code with LoopPatches applied.
+The `.` just means to open Xcode in the current LoopWorkspace location.

 ```
 xed .

 ```

-* Optional, check the modified files inside Xcode using [(Optional) Examine Code Before Building](#optional-examine-code-before-building)
+* Optional, you can check the modified files inside Xcode using [(Optional) Examine Code Before Building](#optional-examine-code-before-building)

 ### Build with LoopPatches